mnieber/mnieber.github.io/_posts/2020-11-04-using-a-technical-product-roadmap.md

 Ideally, every step in a milestone contributes to some overarching goal that is summed up in the milestone title.
 Usually a milestone describes a viable version of a workflow, but not the ultimate version.
 In future milestones the workflow may be updated and refined.
-For example, a future milestone can state that move titles are rejected if they contain certain disallowed words.
+For example, a future milestone can state that move titles are rejected if they contain disallowed words.

 Point 1.1 of the milestone illustrates how certain details are left out: it doesn't say how the user can send a request to become an uploader.
 Maybe there is a contact form, or maybe there is an email address.
-Since this information is left out we can conclude that this topic is apperently not important enough to detail it here.
+Since this information is left out we can conclude that this topic is apperently not important enough to be detailed here.
 Similarly, in point 2.1 it's not stated which fields are required and which are optional, because this is not essential information for the roadmap.
 If a user story is added to a Scrum sprint for this feature then it probably will specify this information.